In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 For this reason, Portal Operations has the facility of Item Sets.
 An Item Set is simply an identified set of Business Object instances ('items') that can be exported and Imported.
 An Item Set can be created based on the instances that fired a given Event, which is what you will do in this case.

-As a side note: With knowledge of the schema of the underlying migration database of the Track, it is in fact possible to supply an Sql query to return the instances to include in an Itemset.
+As a side note: With knowledge of the schema of the underlying migration database of the Track, it is in fact possible to supply an SQL query to return the instances to include in an Itemset.

 To create an Itemset for the Customers that fired the Event E0006, go to the Portal Operations panel Source / Events:

-Select the row for the Event E0006 on Customer and click the Item Set button to submit a job to build the Itemset.
-Verify in the Job List that the job completes successfully.
+In the context menu for the Event E0006 on Customer and select the Item Set(s) menu item to submit a job to build the Itemset.
+Verify in the Job List that the job is completed successfully.

 Export and Import the Customers